Store-and-Forward Teledermatology: Definition, Benefits, and Applications

 - Depending on the urgency of the patient’s request, providers can prioritize the patient with an immediate consultation.

-According to research, SAF Teledermatology is at least on par with high-quality live video conferencing from a diagnostic point of view2.
+According to research, store and forward teledermatology is at least on par with high-quality live video conferencing from a diagnostic point of view2.
 However, both parties need to have an extremely stable internet connection to obtain high-quality video images, which is highly unlikely and it is also very inconvenient pointing a live video camera towards a lesion during a real-time consultation.

-Additionally, store-and-forward telehealth in dermatology has very few technical requirements, and providers and patients do not need to be available simultaneously, which is very convenient for both patients and providers’ busy schedules.
+Additionally, store and forward teledermatology has very few technical requirements, and providers and patients do not need to be available simultaneously, which is very convenient for both patients and providers’ busy schedules.

-The superiority of store-and-forward telehealth in dermatology is clear for the provider.
-Research shows that high-quality images in virtual consultations also provide high patient satisfaction.
+The superiority of store-and-forward teledermatology is clear for patients and providers.
+Research shows that high-quality images in virtual consultations also provide high patient satisfaction3.

 The benefits of asynchronous teledermatology are many, especially for pediatric patients.